alexdn7/GG-Hotels/README.md

  Used for updating an existing hotel. <br>
  You must be an Admin to perform this action.  <br>
  If you're an Admin, use your Bearer Token (In Postman, click on request, open Authorization tab -> Bearer Token and insert your token).  <br>
- If you have completed the request successfully, you will receive a (200 OK) response status and, in response body, the JSON for the created hotel, otherwise you will get a specific error. <br>
+ If you have completed the request successfully, you will receive a (200 OK) response status and, in response body, the JSON for the updated hotel, otherwise you will get a specific error. <br>

  Request body:
  ``` json